What does a preamp do and do I need one?

 Some preamps (like our Pre-Phrase Miniature Preamp) provide something called a “phase switch.”
 Phase can make a huge impact on the quality of your sound by making sure the sound waves from your instrument and your pickup output don’t interfere with each other.
 (What is phase and what does a phase switch do?)

 One thing to watch out for when considering a preamp is noise.
-Whenever a signal is amplified, the goal is to keep the signal-to-noise ratio as low as possible.
+Whenever a signal is amplified, the goal is to keep the signal-to-noise ratio as high as possible.
 That makes sense because a little bit of noise from the pickup or the preamp can become a lot of noise when the signal is amplified and loud.
 In order to avoid introducing extra noise from a preamp, it’s good practice to place the preamp as close to the signal source as possible.
 K&K preamps are also manufactured with special low-noise circuitry to avoid this problem.

 Finally, one reason to get a preamp is to blend multiple signals into one.
 All combination systems require a preamp.
 Imagine you have a pickup and a microphone on your instrument and you plugged those into the amp separately.
 Getting the signals to match up 100 percent is pretty much impossible and listening to multiple signals slightly out of sync isn’t fun for anyone.
 A multi-channel preamp (like our Dual Channel Pro Preamp) blends the signals for you and creates a single output signal for the amplifier.
 It also allows you to adjust the EQ and the strength of each signal depending on your tastes, whether that’s 50/50 or 70/30.